The scheme recognises that individuals living with HIV face extra costs. Financial support is available for:

 How to transfer to the new scheme

-The Skipton Fund, The Caxton Foundation, The Macfarlane Trust, The Eileen Trust and MFET Limited are now closed.
+The Skipton Fund, The Caxton Foundation, The Macfarlane Trust, The Eileen Trust, and MFET Limited (collectively known as the Alliance House Organisations (AHO)) have now closed.

-If you were a beneficiary of any of these schemes before November 2017 and are not currently receiving support from EIBSS, you can arrange for historic records to be sent to the new scheme.
-To do this, you can contact:
+If you were a beneficiary of any of these schemes before November 2017 and are not currently receiving support from EIBSS, you can request a check of your historical records.

 What happens next